 This finished embroidery design (as well as the other samples) stitched out with appropriate underlay and a smooth satin stitch for a beautiful result.

 This mini review is just the proverbial tip of the embroidery iceberg!
 To dive deeper, we encourage you to find out more on the Janome America website.
-If you took advantage of the recent Janome Free Trial Offer, there are still a few weeks left (through 05/31/20) to make the most of that experimentation.
-Either way, this software – and especially this offer – is an excellent opportunity.
+Like the snowflakes that make up that iceberg, the creativity this software can unleash is unlimited.